syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/SelectionAndDragging.md

 ## How to route the connectors

+When node is placed on any connector path, then the path of connector will be hidden by placed nodes.
+This will makes less clearity about connector paths.
+This can be avoided by using routing process.
+Routing tries to place the connector path as close as possible with out intersecting with any other elements.
+To avoid this conflict, the routing step adds segments paths needed to properly connect their end points.

-Connector routing is the process of moving a connector automatically from its original position when node is getting intersected with connector path.
+So routing will be moved a connector automatically from its original position when node is getting intersected with other diagram elements.
 However, node and connector paths will not be getting intersected with each other.

 This behaviour can be enabled in diagram by using `GraphConstraints.Routing`.